LEGAL

 - Plausible's public privacy statement is at plausible.io/privacy and their data policy at plausible.io/data-policy.

-Alongside page views, we track a small set of named conversion events — viewing an event, starting checkout, completing a purchase, saving an event, searching, and organisers signing up — so we can improve the product.
-These events carry only non-identifying metadata (e.g. event id, category, city, price range).
+Alongside page views, we track a small set of named conversion events: viewing an event, starting checkout, completing a purchase, saving an event, searching, and organisers signing up.
+These events let us improve the product.
+They carry only non-identifying metadata (e.g. event id, category, city, price range).
 They never carry your name, email, or payment details.

 Your Choices